-From under the trees, Phil McKenzie observed the two helicopters take-off.
-They adopted a forward tilting attitude, engines screaming as they gained height and speed.
-When the leading aircraft reached 200 feet Phil fired two rapid shots into the front of the Perspex canopy.
+From under the trees, Phil McKenzie observed the two helicopters at take-off.
+They adopted a forward tilting attitude, engines screaming as height and speed were gained.
+When the leading aircraft reached two hundred feet Phil raised his rifle and fired two rapid shots into the front of the Perspex canopy.

-“Do you really think it’ll work Phil?”
-Joe Conroy asked his team leader.
+“Do you think it’ll work Phil?”
+Joe Conroy asked.

-They watched the Russian-built Hind plummet to the ground, hit the Kentobi dust, and explode in a ball of flame.
+The Russian-built Hind plummeted to the ground, hit the Kentobi dust, and exploded in a ball of flame.